cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ### You may need to hire a licensed professional

-You may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application depending on your project’s specific plans.
+Depending on your project’s specific plans, you may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application.
 If you’re building a new home or building onto your existing home, you will most likely need to hire a licensed professional.

-Some parts of the Apply section of your application may need to be prepared by a licensed professional.
-The reviewer will tell you which application materials those are during your consultation.
+The reviewer will tell you which application materials will need to be filled out by a licensed professional during your consultation.

 ### What if I want to hire a contractor?

-Contractors are required to get permits for their work and are responsible for getting any needed permits.
-It’s important that you hire and work with a licensed contractor who will make sure this is done properly.
+Contractors are required to get permits for their work.
+It’s important that you hire a licensed contractor who will make sure this work is done properly.

 [Check out our tips for selecting a contractor](http://www.austintexas.gov/page/how-select-contractor).

-You can apply for the permit without the help of a licensed professional if you are starting a smaller project such as building a fence or making other small changes.
+You can apply for a permit without the help of a licensed professional if you are starting a small project such as building a fence or making other small changes.

 ---